 Employee code of conduct

 Our code of conduct for employees makes clear the actions and behaviours expected of them when representing us.
 We strive to maintain the highest standards of employee conduct and ethical behaviour and breaches are investigated.
-The code also applies to contractors, agency staff, volunteers and those on student / work experience placements and anyone working on our behalf.
+The code also applies to contractors, agency staff, volunteers and those on student / work experience placements and anyone working on behalf of us.
 In addition, all registered social workers must operate in accordance with the codes of conduct in relation to their professional registration.

 Procurement

-Our procurement strategy details the steps taken to ensure that our county procurement function is best able to support the Council Plan, the Enterprising Council programme, and all applicable legislative requirements.
+We operate from its procurement strategy, detailing the steps taken to ensure that our county procurement function is best able to support the Council Plan, the Enterprising Council programme, and all applicable legislative requirements.
 It is informed by our procurement values and principles.
-We follow the National Procurement Strategy, which sets out local government’s ambitions and priorities for the next 4 years, focusing on the 3 core themes - leadership, behaving commercially, and achieving community benefits.
+We follow the National Procurement Strategy, which sets out local Government’s ambitions and priorities for the next four years, focusing on the three core themes; leadership; behaving commercially and; achieving community benefits.

-The government have also produced a guidance document to help the public sector to tackle modern slavery in government supply chains, which we'll use to inform best practice relating to its supply chains.
+The Government have also produced a guidance document to help the public sector to tackle modern slavery in Government supply chains, which we will use to inform best practice relating to its supply chains.

 Confidential reporting (whistleblowing)

-Our equality and diversity policy is a declaration of its commitment to making equality an integral part of our business.
+Our Equality, Diversity and Inclusion policy is a declaration of its commitment to making equality an integral part of our business.
 As a major employer and provider of services we are committed to advancing equality of opportunity and providing fair access and treatment in employment and when delivering or procuring services.
-To support our commitment to equality, we embed equality and diversity into our everyday business.
+To support our commitment to equality, we embed equality, diversity, and inclusion into our everyday business.
 We expect all our councillors, managers, employees and contractors to treat everyone with dignity and respect and provide the best possible standards of service to all our customers.

 Procurement and supply chains

-We're one of the biggest purchasers of goods and services in Derbyshire, with an annual budget of over £500 million.
-We face increasing pressure to source goods and services that represent value for money, whilst meeting its own procurement priorities and aligning with the Chartered Institute for Procurement and Supply (CIPS) best practice.
-Our procurement is also guided by the Cabinet Office Commercial Regulations.
-Currently, the value of live contracts with us exceeds one billion pounds, such is the reach of the organisation across many different sectors as follows:
+We are one of the biggest purchasers of goods and services in Derbyshire, with an annual budget of £678.2 million in 2023 to 2024.
+We face increasing pressure to source goods and services that represent value for money, whilst meeting its own Procurement priorities and aligning with the Chartered Institute for Procurement and Supply (CIPS) best practice.

 Procurement contractors and service providers